Reel SF

 Teddy doesn’t know that it was Ms. Milner who had answered the call and received his offer of a date.
 She doesn’t know it was meant for the Woman in Red.
 She patiently waits for him to arrive.

-He never does - she ends up closing the place.
+He never does - she ends up closing the place, below.
 But where was this filmed?
 Teddy referred to it as “…La Primavera in North Beach”; but this looks way too swanky for North Beach.
-There’s a later scene in the movie filmed at the Prince Restaurant in Los Angeles but these interiors appear to be somewhere else.
 If anyone recognizes it they are encouraged to email citysleuth@reelsf.com.

 The Woman In Red - Blind Man